weigao-3dv/weigao-3dv.github.io/_pages/about.md

 | Panoramic map real-time generation and rapid updating | Wei Gao | National High Technology R&D Program of China (2013AA12A202) | 2013-2015 |
 | 3D modeling of Chinese ancient architectures by fusing structures and images | Wei Gao |  National Natural Science Foundation of China (61203278) | 2013-2015 |

-## Data&Code

-### Chinese ancient architecture image database

-We have captured typical ancient architectures in the four Buddhist mountains (Mount Wutai, Mount Emei, Mount Jiuhua, Mount Puto) and two Taoist mountains (Mount Wudang, Mount Qingcheng).
-The camera is Canno EOS 5D.
-More information you can visit **Data&Code**.

-### A large scale dataset for indoor visual localization with high precise ground truth

-This dataset presents a challenging new dataset for indoor localization research.
-We have recorded the whole internal structure of Fengtai Wanda Plaza which is over 15800 square meters area with a Navvis M6 device.
-The dataset contains over one thousand RGBD panoramas and three thousand query images collected by three different smartphones.
-In addition to the data, aligned 3D point cloud is produced after the elimination of moving objects based on the building floorplan.
-Furthermore, a method is provided to generate corresponding high resolution depth images for each panorama.
-By fixing the smartphones on the device using a specially designed bracket, 6 degree of freedom camera poses can be calculated precisely.
-We believe it can give a new benchmark for indoor visual localization.
-More information you can visit **Data&Code**.